Arup3201/techlearn/database/sqlite/README.md

 	return table;
 }
 ```

-Cursor will now store the page no and the cell no where the row could be found in the node.
+Previosly cursor used to point to rows at the table because the table was an array of rows.
+But now the table access the pages through b-tree which store those rows in a node at a particular cell number.
+So, now the cursor will now store the page no and the cell no where the row could be found in the b-tree.

 ```c
 typedef struct {